profiseedev/kubernetes/AWS-EKS-CLI/README.md

           - Setup IAM - https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-creds

 7. Configure DNS
-    - Choose a DNS host name that you want to use eg:  profiseemdm.mycompany.com
+    - Choose a fully qualified domain name that you would like to use, ex. https://profiseemdm.mycompany.com
-    - Register that hostname in your DNS provider with a CNAME that points to xxxxxx.elb.<region>.amazonaws.com (this will be updated later.
+    - Create a CNAME record for the profiseemdm hostname with your domain DNS provider and map it to point to xxxxxx.elb.<region>.amazonaws.com (this will be updated later).

 ## Deployment

-1. Make cluster.yaml and upload to cloudshell.
+1. Edit the provided cluster.yaml to match your requirement and upload it to cloudshell.
 	- Download the cluster.yaml

-			curl -fsSL -o cluster.yaml https://raw.githubusercontent.com/profiseedev/kubernetes/master/AWS-EKS-CLI/cluster.yaml;
+			curl -fsSL -o cluster.yaml https://raw.githubusercontent.com/profiseeadmin/kubernetes/master/AWS-EKS-CLI/cluster.yaml;

-	- Change the name, region and availabilityzones
+	- Change the name, region and availability zones
 	- Change the instance type(s) to fit your needs.  https://aws.amazon.com/ec2/pricing/on-demand/
-	- For more complex deployments, including networking vpc and subnet configurations see https://eksctl.io/usage/schema/
+	- For more complex deployments, including networking VPC and subnet configurations see https://eksctl.io/usage/schema/

-2. Create the EKS Clusterr
+2. Using CLI, create the EKS Cluster.

         eksctl create cluster -f cluster.yaml --install-vpc-controllers --timeout 30m

-3. Configure kubectl
+3. Using CLI, configure kubectl to connect to the newly created cluster.

-        aws eks --region us-east-1 update-kubeconfig --name MyCluster
+        aws eks --region us-east-1 update-kubeconfig --name <ClusterNAmeYouPicked>

-4. Update the sql security group to allow the kubernetes nodes ips in
+4. Configure your SQL security group to permit inbound traffic from the cluster's subnet (you can further lock it down to just the kubernetes Windows node IPs.
+Note: As AWS implements a rolling deprecation of old Windows Server AMIs you will need to implement a maintenance window to update the underlying AMI in the Windows Nodegroup, so please make sure to update your SQL security group with those updated node IPs.
-    - Get the outbound IP's of the cluster.
+    - Get the outbound IPs of the cluster.

 		kubectl get nodes  -o jsonpath='{.items[*].status.addresses[?(@.type == "ExternalIP")].address}'

-	- Click on sql instance
+	- Click on SQL instance
 	- Click on VPC security group
 	- Inbound rules
 	- Edit inbound rules
-	- Add MSSQL for outbound IP's of cluster
+	- Add MSSQL for outbound IPs of cluster

 5. Install nginx for AWS

             helm repo add stable https://charts.helm.sh/stable;
             curl -o nginxSettingsAWS.yaml https://raw.githubusercontent.com/Profisee/kubernetes/master/AWS-EKS-CLI/nginxSettingsAWS.yaml;
             kubectl create namespace profisee
-	    	helm install nginx stable/nginx-ingress --values nginxSettingsAWS.yaml --namespace profisee
+	    	helm install nginx stable/nginx-ingress --values nginxSettingsAWS.yaml -n profisee

-	- Wait for the load balancer to be provisioned.  goto aws ec2/load balancing console and wait for the state to go from provisioning to active (3ish minutes)
+	- Wait for the load balancer to be provisioned.
+Go to AWS EC2 load balancing console and wait for the state to go from provisioning to active (approximately 3 minutes).

 6. Get nginx IP

-        kubectl get services nginx-nginx-ingress-controller --namespace profisee
+        kubectl get services nginx-nginx-ingress-controller -n profisee
         #Note the external-ip and update the DNS hostname you created earlier and have it point to it (xxxxxx.elb.<region>.amazonaws.com)

 7. (Optional) - Install cert-manager for Let's Encrypt

-	helm install --namespace profisee cert-manager jetstack/cert-manager --namespace default --version v0.16.1 --set installCRDs=true --set nodeSelector."beta\.kubernetes\.io/os"=linux --set webhook.nodeSelector."beta\.kubernetes\.io/os"=linux --set cainjector.nodeSelector."beta\.kubernetes\.io/os"=linux
+	helm install -n profisee cert-manager jetstack/cert-manager --set installCRDs=true --set nodeSelector."beta\.kubernetes\.io/os"=linux --set webhook.nodeSelector."beta\.kubernetes\.io/os"=linux --set cainjector.nodeSelector."beta\.kubernetes\.io/os"=linux

-	update Settings.yaml useLetsEncrypt flag to true
+	Set the Settings.yaml useLetsEncrypt flag to true.

 8. Configue Authentication provider
-	- Create/configure an auth provider in your auth providr of choice.  eg Azure Active Directory, OKTA
+	- Create/configure an auth provider in your auth provider of choice.  eg Azure Active Directory, OKTA
-	- Register redirect url http(s)://profiseemdm.mycompany.com/Profisee/auth/signin-microsoft
+	- Register redirect url http(s)://profiseemdm.mycompany.com/Profisee/auth/signin-microsoft (or .../auth/signing-okta).
+Make sure that your URL in the the application registration matches.
+The /signin-microsoft part from the URL can be anything you like so long as the application registration redirect URL and the value in the Settings.yaml template match.
 	- Note the clientid, secret and authority url.
 The authority url for AAD is https://login.microsoftonline.com/{tenantid}

 9. Create Profisee Settings.yaml
     - Fetch the Settings.yaml template, download the yaml file so you can edit it locally

-            curl -fsSL -o Settings.yaml https://raw.githubusercontent.com/profiseedev/kubernetes/master/AWS-EKS-CLI/Settings.yaml;
+            curl -fsSL -o Settings.yaml https://raw.githubusercontent.com/profiseeadmin/kubernetes/master/AWS-EKS-CLI/Settings.yaml;
     - Update the values
     - Upload to cloudshell

 10. Install Profisee

-            helm repo add profisee https://profiseedev.github.io/kubernetes
+            helm repo add profisee https://profiseeadmin.github.io/kubernetes
-            helm uninstall --namespace profisee profiseeplatform
+            helm uninstall -n profisee profiseeplatform
-            helm install --namespace profisee profiseeplatform profisee/profisee-platform --values Settings.yaml
+            helm install -n profisee profiseeplatform profisee/profisee-platform --values Settings.yaml

 # Verify and finalize:

-1. The initial deploy will have to download the container which takes about 10 minutes.
-Verify its finished downloading the container:
+1. The initial deployment will have to download the container which takes about 10 minutes.
+Verify it's finished downloading the container:

 	    #check status and wait for "Pulling" to finish
-	    kubectl --namespace profisee describe pod profisee-0
+	    kubectl -n profisee describe pod profisee-0

-2. View the kubernetes logs and wait for it to finish successfully starting up.  takes longer on the first time as it has to create all the objects in teh database
+2. View the kubernetes logs and wait for it to finish successfully starting up.
+It takes longer on the first time as it has to create all the objects in the database.

-		kubectl logs profisee-0 --namespace profisee --follow
+		kubectl logs profisee-0 -n profisee --follow

 3. Voila, goto Profisee Platform web portal
 	- http(s)://FQDNThatPointsToClusterIP/Profisee